Alcohol and chemotherapy

 Can I drink alcohol while I am having chemotherapy?

 Whether you drink alcohol during your course of chemotherapy will partly depend on the particular drugs you are having.
-It is fine to drink moderate amounts of alcohol with most chemotherapy drugs but alcohol can interfere with the way some chemotherapy drugs work.
+It is generally fine to drink small amounts of alcohol during treatment, but alcohol can interfere with the way some chemotherapy drugs work.
 Your doctors and nurses giving the treatment will be able to give you specific advice about whether drinking alcohol is safe with your chemotherapy drugs.

 With some drugs it is very important not to drink alcohol as they interact.
 Procarbazine and lomustine are two of these drugs.
 If you are having either of these, you must talk to your doctor or chemotherapy nurse about what you shouldn't eat and drink.

 Some chemotherapy drugs can make you feel sick or you may lose your appetite.
 If you are able to drink, then small amounts of alcohol may help to boost your appetite.
 But excessive drinking would not be a good idea, whatever type of chemotherapy you are on.